auth0-samples/auth0-idin-connector/README.md

 > NOTE: Please review the [iDIN Roles](#idin-roles) section above for proper understanding of the terms used by the iDIN-specific configuration parameters.

+#### Your Infrastructure

+To deploy an instance of the iDIN Connector service to your own server, be sure to edit the [appSettings.config](./appSettings.config) file.
+You can use the table in the [Azure](#azure) section above as a guide for these same settings.

 ### Auth0